valderan/simple-logger/README_EN.md

 - Ingest, store, and filter logs by project UUID.
 - Ping monitoring for HTTP services with manual probe triggers.
 - Telegram notifications based on tags and incidents.
+- Per-project retention limits (`maxLogEntries`) with critical alerts when the quota is exhausted.
 - IP allowlist disables the rate limiter for trusted addresses, while global rate limiting protects all other clients.
 - Web client with dark/light themes, search, and detailed log views.